-Google, in particular, is trying to adjust their algorithms so that the absolutely legitimate and highest-quality content shows the highest.
+Google, in particular, is trying to adjust its algorithms so that the absolutely legitimate and highest-quality content shows the highest.

-Search engines rely on data that is collected from public opinion.
+Search engines rely on data collected from public opinion.
 At the end of the day, the content of your website determines how authoritative and relevant your page is.

 The only way you are going to receive large quantities of inbound links is by creating preferred user content.
 You will also need to do a little bit of advertising and promotion so people start noticing your superior content.